weidongguo/ecs175_computer_graphics/p3/readme.txt

-5. For changing half-toning color, user can right click within opengl's window, then select Input -> Set Half Tone Color For modifying the phong lighting model parameters, one can select Input -> Set Phong Model Parameters
+5. For changing half-toning color, user can right click within opengl's window, then select Input -> Set Half Tone Color After entering the parameter, my program will not update the screen.
+In order to see the effect, user can select Half Tone -> Toggle.
+Toggle the first time is to change to half-tone mode.
+Toggle the 2nd time is to go back to the normal mode (**simply restore the previous pixel buffer from the PixelBufferBackup**)

+   For modifying the phong lighting model parameters, one can select Input -> Set Phong Model Parameters After entering the parameters, the view will be updated automatically.